bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

 ### HAVING

-The `HAVING` clause is used for filtering with `GROUP BY`.
+The `#!sql HAVING` clause is used for filtering with `#!sql GROUP BY`.
-`HAVING` applies the filter after generating the groups, whereas `WHERE` applies the filter before generating any groups:
+`#!sql HAVING` applies the filter after generating the groups, whereas `#!sql WHERE` applies the filter before generating any groups:

 ```sql
 SELECT column_name(s)
 FROM table_name